zephyrproject-rtos/zephyr/doc/subsystems/shell/shell.rst

 *****

 Use the :c:macro:`SHELL_DEFINE` macro to create an instance of the shell.
+Pass expected `shell_flag` parameter to this macro.
+Otherwise, the shell might not move the terminal cursor to a new line correctly.

+.. list-table:: Available shell flags
+   :widths: 10 30
+   :header-rows: 1

+   * - Flag
+     - Action
+   * - SHELL_FLAG_CRLF_DEFAULT
+     - Shell does not add LF or CR characters to an output string.
+   * - SHELL_FLAG_OLF_CRLF
+     - The shell parses an output string and it adds a CR character before each found LF character.

 The following code shows a simple use case of this library: